nguyenhungquang/nguyenhungquang.github.io/_news/announcement_2.md

 inline: true
 related_posts: false
 ---
-Our [paper](https://aclanthology.org/2024.findings-acl.856/) applying randomized defense for NLP models is accepted at ACL Findings 2024.
+Our [paper](https://aclanthology.org/2024.findings-acl.856/) applying randomized defense to NLP models is accepted at ACL Findings 2024.

 <!-- Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.